Oatlands Palace: Anne of Denmark and her children

 The queen's bed was "laced with parchment lace of gold and silver spaingled", and the bedchamber was lined with panels of satin laced with coloured silks.
 Furnishing included painted and gilt Italian style chairs, and other seating was upholstered in red velvet with her initials.
 Despite this luxury, Anne of Denmark was sometimes bored or melancholy, and wrote to King James that she was "weary of Oatlands, of my mares, of my deer, of my dogs, and of my vineyard".
 Two paintings from her collection at Oatlands are now held by the Montreal Museum of Fine Arts, depicting Christ and the woman at the well and Christ and the Canaanite woman.

 The ambassador of Savoy, Antonio Scanese, Count of Scarnafes, arrived to visit Anne of Denmark at Oatlands on 3 October 1614.
 She provided a grand reception for the Venetian ambassador Piero Contarini at Oatlands on 30 August 1618.
 He was welcomed and entertained by her Lord Chamberlain, the Earl of Leicester, while they waited for the arrival of several noblewomen, including Margaret Howard, Countess of Nottingham and the Countess of Arundel.
 The Queen had planned a hunt, but it was rained off.
 At the end of the dinner there were sweetmeats, then they stood and toasted Elizabeth, Electress Palatine and Frederick V. For such occasions, the under-keeper Ralph Dison borrowed furnishings from other palaces.

 Henrietta Maria and her children

 Oatlands was one of the properties settled upon Henrietta Maria on her marriage to Charles I. She used it as a country retreat, installing part of her art collection on site, employing Ralph Grynder to make new furnishings and John Tradescant the elder to remake the gardens.
 Henrietta Maria staged a pastoral masque at the palace in August 1635.
 In August 1637 it was rumoured she was sickening with consumption (tuberculosis, which was frequently fatal as penicillin was not yet discovered).
 At Oatlands she was drinking asses' (donkeys) milk as a remedy.
+John Tradescant the Younger became keeper of the gardens in 1639.

 In 1646 Oatlands was a temporary home of the infant Princess Henrietta of England, daughter of Charles I of England and later Duchess of Orleans, sister-in-law of Louis XIV.
 Her governess Lady Dalkeith smuggled her into France in the summer of 1646 during the English Civil War.